 Data 'fix' support

-The process for evaluating the robustness of M&R data is the data verification assessment (DVA) process, which is undertaken after the reporting deadline.
+The process for evaluating the robustness of M&R data is the data verification assessment (DVA) process, which is currently underway.
 If you have a clearly-defined data quality problem (e.g. one that has been raised in a DVA report), you can submit your approach for fixing it to SEAI for review.
 Note that SEAI will not develop the solution to your data problem.
-SEAI M&R experts will review your approach and provide feedback to you, which will hopefully enable you to address the issue before the reporting deadline, and before the next DVA cycle.
+SEAI M&R experts will review your approach and provide feedback to you, which will hopefully enable you to address the issue before the post-DVA deadline on 30th August 2019.